chbndrhnns/pycharm-plugin-connexion/.junie/memory/errors.md

     "ROOT CAUSE": "The inspection suggests 'use exported' for imports inside private child packages, which should be excluded.", "PROJECT NOTE": "Update src/main/kotlin/.../inspections/PyPrivateModuleImportInspection.kt to treat an importing file located under a private subpackage (a path segment starting with '_') of the exporting package as in-package usage and suppress quick-fixes.", "NEW INSTRUCTION": "WHEN import from private module in private child package detected THEN suppress 'use exported' and 'make public' quick-fixes"
 }

+[2025-12-10 15:48] - Updated by Junie - Error analysis
+{
+    "TYPE": "test assertion",
+    "TOOL": "Gradle :test",
+    "ERROR": "Expected file content mismatch in intention test", "ROOT CAUSE": "PopulateArguments did not add imports for leaf alias types (e.g., NewType), so the generated code lacked the required from .types import UserId.", "PROJECT NOTE": "Update PyValueGenerator.kt to include the defining PsiElement for alias/leaf types in GenerationResult.imports, and in PopulateArgumentsService.kt merge those imports and call PyImportService to add them.", "NEW INSTRUCTION": "WHEN generated value uses external alias/leaf type THEN add its import via PyImportService" }

+[2025-12-10 15:51] - Updated by Junie - Error analysis
+{
+    "TYPE": "test assertion",
+    "TOOL": ":test",
+    "ERROR": "FileComparisonFailedError: intention output mismatch",
+    "ROOT CAUSE": "Populate arguments did not import the leaf alias (NewType), so expected output differed.", "PROJECT NOTE": "doIntentionTest compares entire file text; when wrapping leaves like UserId(...), the defining symbol must be added to imports.", "NEW INSTRUCTION": "WHEN generating Alias(...) for a leaf type THEN resolve its symbol and add to imports" }

+[2025-12-10 15:52] - Updated by Junie - Error analysis
+{
+    "TYPE": "test assertion",
+    "TOOL": "bash",
+    "ERROR": "Expected/actual file content mismatch in test", "ROOT CAUSE": "Populate did not import the leaf alias type (e.g., NewType target), so generated code lacked the required import.", "PROJECT NOTE": "PopulateArgumentsService relies on PyValueGenerator.GenerationResult.imports to feed PyImportService; ensure alias-like leaves contribute their PsiNamedElement so imports are added.", "NEW INSTRUCTION": "WHEN generating Alias(...) for a leaf type THEN add the resolved alias PsiNamedElement to imports" }

+[2025-12-10 15:54] - Updated by Junie - Error analysis
+{
+    "TYPE": "test assertion",
+    "TOOL": "Gradle :test",
+    "ERROR": "Expected alias leaf import not added", "ROOT CAUSE": "Alias-like leaf values (e.g., NewType) were rendered as Name(...) but their Psi elements were not collected into imports, so the import line was missing.", "PROJECT NOTE": "PopulateArgumentsService should propagate and import PyValueGenerator.GenerationResult.imports using PyImportService; PyValueGenerator must resolve alias names to PsiNamedElement and include them in imports.", "NEW INSTRUCTION": "WHEN rendering Name(...) for non-builtin alias THEN resolve symbol and add to GenerationResult.imports"
+}

+[2025-12-10 15:54] - Updated by Junie - Error analysis
+{
+    "TYPE": "test assertion",
+    "TOOL": "Gradle :test",
+    "ERROR": "Expected output mismatch in PopulateLeafImportsTest",
+    "ROOT CAUSE": "Leaf alias types were rendered but their defining symbols were not added to imports.", "PROJECT NOTE": "Populate imports flow comes from PyValueGenerator.GenerationResult.imports and is applied in PopulateArgumentsService; alias-like leaves must contribute a PsiNamedElement to imports.", "NEW INSTRUCTION": "WHEN leaf alias-like type is used THEN resolve symbol and add its PsiNamedElement to imports set" }

+[2025-12-10 15:56] - Updated by Junie - Error analysis
+{
+    "TYPE": "test assertion",
+    "TOOL": "bash",
+    "ERROR": "FileComparisonFailedError in PopulateLeafImportsTest",
+    "ROOT CAUSE": "Populate did not import alias-like leaf node types, so generated code mismatched expected output.", "PROJECT NOTE": "PopulateArgumentsService relies on PyValueGenerator.GenerationResult.imports; ensure alias-like leaves (e.g., NewType) return the resolved PsiNamedElement so PyImportService can add the import.", "NEW INSTRUCTION": "WHEN tests fail with FileComparisonFailedError in populate leaf imports THEN return resolved alias element in GenerationResult.imports"
+}

+[2025-12-10 15:57] - Updated by Junie - Error analysis
+{
+    "TYPE": "test assertion",
+    "TOOL": "Gradle (:test)",
+    "ERROR": "Test failed: FileComparisonFailedError in PopulateLeafImportsTest",
+    "ROOT CAUSE": "Alias-like leaf types (e.g., NewType) were rendered as Name(...) but no import was added, so the expected import was missing.", "PROJECT NOTE": "PopulateArgumentsService relies on GenerationResult.imports to add imports via PyImportService; ensure PyValueGenerator returns the alias' PsiNamedElement for leaf nodes so the service can import it.", "NEW INSTRUCTION": "WHEN type is alias-like without backing PyClass THEN resolve its symbol and include it in imports" }

+[2025-12-10 16:01] - Updated by Junie - Error analysis
+{
+    "TYPE": "test assertion",
+    "TOOL": "Gradle (:test)",
+    "ERROR": "Expected import missing; file comparison mismatch", "ROOT CAUSE": "Populate generated leaf values for alias-like types without adding their import elements, so the resulting file lacked the expected import.", "PROJECT NOTE": "PopulateArgumentsService uses PyValueGenerator.GenerationResult.imports to feed PyImportService; ensure alias-like leaves (e.g., NewType, type aliases) contribute their PsiNamedElement so imports are added.", "NEW INSTRUCTION": "WHEN generating alias-like leaf value THEN add resolved symbol to GenerationResult.imports" }